Nature Walk to Bigodi Wetland Sanctuary, Kibale Forest

 The Bigodi Wetland is not just a swamp but also a home to a variety of wild animals both primates and mammals.

-Bigodi wetland sanctuary is a small sanctuary that protects the Magombe swamp closest to Bigodi trading Centre which is located immediately outside Kibale national park boundary.
+Bigodi wetland Sanctuary is a small sanctuary that protects Magombe swamp closest to Bigodi trading Centre which is located immediately outside Kibale forest national park boundary.
 Its run by Kibale Association for Rural and environmental Development (KAFRED), therefore all the money raised from the sanctuary is used to fund community projects around Bigodi like construction of class rooms in some secondary and primary schools.

 The bigodi wetland sanctuary has circular 4.5km trail which have wooden platforms at some points, to enable the visitors take guided walk around.
 The swamp inhabits variety of birds and primates as the main attraction and visitors have chances to see like many species which they sometimes miss in the park.
 Taking a walk, you stand chances to see grey checked mangabey, Red colobus monkey, black and white colobus among others during the walk and ornithologist will spot many bird species which are endemic to swampy areas including Papyrus gonolek, white winged warbler, Great blue turaco black and white casquered hornbill and many more.